mediaforensics/medifor-ui/ReadMe.md

 Please see the [Medifor-How-To](./docs/howto.md) to get an overview of how the Medifor System works.

+Additionally, you can view our press release [here](https://www.datamachines.io/blog/medifor-code-premiere-what-you-need-to-know) for a high level overview.

 ## Features

 - Web-based user interface